Peter Aykroyd

-Peter Jonathan Aykroyd (November 19, 1955 – November 6, 2021) was a Canadian actor, comedian, and writer.
+Peter Aykroyd (November 19, 1955 – November 6, 2021) was a Canadian actor, comedian, and writer.

 Biography

 Born to Lorraine (1918–2018) and Peter Hugh Aykroyd (1922–2020) in Ottawa, he was the younger brother of comedian Dan Aykroyd.
-Along with his older brother he was in the Second City comedy troupe in Toronto.
+Along with his older brother, he was in the Second City comedy troupe in Toronto.
 The two were also on Saturday Night Live.
 He was a cast member and writer during the show's fifth season, from 1979–1980.

 He and Dan Aykroyd wrote the movie Nothing but Trouble in the early 1990s; Peter wrote the story and Dan wrote the screenplay.
 In 1996, Peter Aykroyd co-created the Canadian sci-fi show Psi Factor with Christopher Chacon and Peter Ventrella; the show was hosted by his brother Dan and produced 88 episodes.

 In 1997, Peter Aykroyd and Jim Belushi provided the voices of Elwood Blues and Jake Blues for the cartoon The Blues Brothers: Animated Series, playing the roles made famous by their respective brothers Dan and John.
 Peter Aykroyd appeared in such films as Spies Like Us, Dragnet, Nothing but Trouble and Coneheads.

-Aykroyd died in Spokane, Washington on November 6, 2021, at age 65, two weeks before his 66th birthday, from sepsis caused by an untreated abdominal hernia.
+Aykroyd died in Spokane, Washington on November 6, 2021, at age 65, from sepsis caused by an untreated abdominal hernia.
 His death was first announced two weeks later, through a title card on Saturday Night Live.